 There are two ways the trade will evolve.
 Either the stock will remain above the strike price and the put seller will not be required to buy it, or the stock price will decline, in which case the put seller will buy the stock at a discount from previous levels.

 Income is generated from this strategy through the process of selling the put option.
 The income we receive, which is known as “premium,” is basically compensation for accepting the obligation that comes with selling the put option.

 We are not advocating for you to sell all of your dividend-paying stocks or anything like that.
-The point is, if we find ourselves in a rising interest rate environment, then some dividend paying stocks may not have quite the same appeal they once did.
+The point is simply that some dividend paying stocks may not have quite the same appeal they once did.
 And if that’s the case, then investors should give some serious thought to other income-generating methods like selling put options.
 (Covered calls could also make some sense, too.)

 Plus, there’s another added benefit.
 Investors can generate higher “yields” in less time than with traditional income stocks.
-At the very least, this strategy offers an attractive diversification from traditional income stocks that may be especially vulnerable in the current market environment.
+At the very least, this strategy offers an attractive diversification from traditional income stocks in the current market.

 In the meantime, one of our top analysts just sent his followers an email you NEED to see…

 It’s all about the white-hot stealth rally in the gold market right now.
 And more importantly, how to get in on the action.